 Director of Integrated School-Based Services | Valle Del Sol

 Catherine Tansey, MSW, LMSW is a Licensed Master of Social Work with over 7 years of clinical experience in, Child and Family Attachment Work, Mindful Parenting, Trauma-Informed Therapies, and Play Based Interventions.
-She is currently the Senior Clinical Program Supervisor of School-Based Services at Valle Del Sol, a leading integrated health center in Arizona.
+She is currently the Director of Integrated School-Based Services at Valle Del Sol, a leading integrated health center in Arizona.
 Catherine is excited to connect with school-based counseling staff during this particularly challenging time to encourage self-awareness, self-care, and professional development.

 #WokeWorkTo be “woke” means to be aware and conscious of the injustices around us, but how does that translate to action?
 Learn about the role of school counselors as leaders in social justice advocacy, working to eliminate racism and bias in schools by integrating the ASCA National Model and standards in practice.
 Hear practical, solution-focused action steps to begin or deepen this critical work.